inventree/inventree-docs/docs/companies/manufacturer.md

 ## Manufacturers

-A supplier is an external vendor of parts and raw materials.
+A manufacturer is an external **producer** of parts and raw materials.

-To access the supplier page, click on the "Buy" navigation tab and click on "Manufacturers" option in the dropdown list.
+To access the manufacturer page, click on the "Buy" navigation tab and click on "Manufacturers" option in the dropdown list.

 ### Add Manufacturer

-!!! missing "TODO"
-	This section requires further work
+Once the manufacturer page is loaded, click on the "New Manufacturer" button: the "Create new Manufacturer" form opens.
+Fill-in the manufacturer informations (`Company name` and `Company description` are required) and click on "Submit".

+!!! note "Manufacturer vs Supplier"
+	In the case the manufacturer sells directly to customers, you may want to enable the checkbox `is supplier` before submitting the form (you can also enable it later on).
+Purchase orders rely exclusively on [supplier parts](../supplier#supplier-parts), therefore the manufacturer will need to be set as a supplier too.

 ### Edit Manufacturer